USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 	#.
 Override the ``ReadCheckpoint`` method.
 Call the superclass ``ReadCheckpoint`` method first.
 Then read any necessary data from the restart file.
 	#.
 Override the ``WriteCheckpoint`` method.
 Call the superclass ``WriteCheckpoint`` method first.
 Then write any necessary data to the restart file.
 	#.
 Verify that ``ReadCheckpoint`` and ``WriteCheckpoint`` access the data in the same order.
-	#.
-Carefully check that the ``Initialize`` function does not overwrite any restarted data.
-You may need to enclose some code in a conditional that tests ``owner->restarted``.

 Glossary
 --------